electrode-io/electrode/docs/chapter1/intermediate/server-side-data-hydration.md

 # Server Side Data Hydration

-Server side rendering consists of two steps: creating the initial redux store data and calling `ReactDOM.renderToString` with that data.
-Server side data hydration refers the redux initial store data that was used for `ReactDom.renderToString` being passed to the browser so react can use the same data to bootstrap rendering on the client side.
+Server side rendering consists of two steps:
+1. Create the initial redux store data.
+2. Call `ReactDOM.renderToString` with that data.

+Server side data hydration sends the redux initial store data (that was used for `ReactDom.renderToString`) to the browser so React can use the same data to bootstrap rendering on the client side.
 This helps the client side avoid making additional calls to the server to retrieve data for rendering.

-### Server Side Rendering modes
+### Server Side Rendering Modes

 Although Electrode provides server side rendering by default, it provides modes where it can be turned off by passing an argument as a part of the URI.

-#### 1. No Server Side Rendering\(noss\):
+#### 1. No Server Side Rendering \(noss\):

-This mode completely disables any rendering of html and server side data hydration.
+This mode completely disables any rendering of HTML and server side data hydration.
 A typical use of this mode would be when the server load is high.

 ```
 https://localhost:3000?__mode=noss